 Information on nitrosamines for marketing authorisation holders

-Marketing authorisation holders should review their manufacturing processes for all products containing chemically synthesised or biological active substances to identify and, if necessary, mitigate the risk of presence of nitrosamine impurities.
+Marketing authorisation holders should review their manufacturing processes for all products containing chemically synthesised or biological active substances to identify and mitigate the risk of nitrosamine impurities.

-The European medicines regulatory network encourages marketing authorisation holders to submit the outcome of step 1 before the deadlines if they complete the risk evaluation or identify a risk in their products.
+The European medicines regulatory network encourages marketing authorisation holders to submit as a matter of priority the outcome of step 1, 2 and 3, as applicable.

 Marketing authorisation holders should inform the national competent authorities for nationally authorised products or EMA for centrally authorised products as soon as possible if tests confirm the presence of nitrosamine, irrespective of the amount detected.

-At all steps, timelines should be shortened and marketing authorisation holders should immediately inform authorities if findings indicate an immediate risk to public health.
+At all steps, timelines should be shortened where possible and marketing authorisation holders should immediately inform relevant national authorities if findings indicate an immediate risk to public health.

 Step 1: Risk evaluation

-Conduct a risk evaluation to identify active substances and finished products at risk of N-nitrosamine formation or (cross-)contamination and report the outcome by:
+Conduct a risk evaluation to identify active substances and finished products at risk of N-nitrosamine formation or (cross-)contamination and report the outcome to the relevant competent authorities.

 If a risk is identified for an active substance, marketing authorisation holders should submit the step 1 response template and proceed with step 2 confirmatory testing of the finished product.